mosaicml/composer/docs/source/trainer/dataloaders.rst

 DataSpec
 --------

-Sometimes users may need to provide more configurations than just the PyTorch DataLoader:
+Some use cases require users to provide more than just the dataloader, but additional configurations:

 -  Some transforms that should be run on the device (e.g. ``GPU``) after the data has been moved.